AMartins87/mythos/README.md

 ### **[Tutor Support](https://learn.codeinstitute.net/ci_support/diplomainsoftwaredevelopmentecommerce/tutor)**
 - For helping with restarting my project and helping me found the core of the issue
-- For guiding on how to fix a bug when my project didn't want to open up
+- For guiding me on how to fix a bug when my project didn't want to open up

 ### **[Django documentation](https://docs.djangoproject.com/en/4.0/)**
 - I relied heavily on this page during the development of my project

 ### **[Stack Overflow](https://stackoverflow.com/)**
-- I searched for quite few styling issues I was facing when trying to adjust the standard Bootstrap shell look.
-I have always found an answer/solution on there when I couldn't find solution on Bootstrap site
+- I searched for quite a few styling issues I was facing when trying to adjust the standard Bootstrap shell look.
+I have always found an answer/solution on there when I couldn't find a solution on the Bootstrap site

 ### **[Bootstrap](https://getbootstrap.com/docs/5.0)**
 - Thank you for providing the basic styling for my project

 ### **[Geeks for Geeks](https://www.geeksforgeeks.org/form-as_p-render-django-forms-as-paragraph/)**
-- This helped me to simplify all forms used on my project
+- This helped me to simplify all forms used in my project

 ### **[W3Schools](https://www.w3schools.com/)**
 - Thank you for helping me with implementing an image text block on my home page